 Excess tire plug/string may now be trimmed away with the blades provided.

 If you still have air seepage, this may indicate inside tire damage or an additional puncture somewhere outside the original puncture area.
+You may want to dismount the tire, take it to a tire repair shop, and have them check for further punctures.Â

 *Repairing Small Punctures (Slow Leak) in Tire

-• Find the leak
+- Find the leak

-• Prepare tire repair plug & needle
+- Prepare the tire repair plug & needle

-• Lube the needle tip
+- Lube the needle tip

-• Insert tire repair needle
+- Insert tire repair needle

-• Pull out the needle – this will repair the puncture
+- Pull out the needle – this will repair the puncture

-• Cut off the excess plug
+- Cut off the excess plug

-Lube the tip of the probe and insert it into the puncture carefully following the puncture path.
+Lube the tip of the probe and insert it into the puncture carefully, following the puncture path.
 This is only to be used if the puncture in the tire is up to 1/8 of an inch.

 You may not need to use the probe when using slims (slims are smaller versions of the standard plugs/strings).

-You can use the insertion needle (repair needle) as a probe but the probe will allow the rubber in your tire to stretch more, allowing for an easier repair.
-Once the probe is fully inserted approximately a half-inch of the probe needle, rotate to handle is indicated in a circular motion.
+You can use the insertion needle (repair needle) as a probe, but the probe will allow the rubber in your tire to stretch more, allowing for an easier repair.
+Once the probe is fully inserted approximately a half-inch of the probe needle, rotate the handle in a circular motion.

 This rotating displaces the steel chords allowing for easier insertion of the safety seal repair.
 No rubber is removed nor is the actual puncture enlarged.
-Probes are available from your safety seal salesman of choice at any local tire store.
+Probes are available from your safety seal salesman of choice at any local tire store.Â

 All set!
 Your Leaking Tire has been Repaired